 - Wellness, Safety & College Life (WSCL): Events in this category should provide educational and formative opportunities for Belmont students related to safety and wellness issues facing college students, as well as lifelong wellness and safety.
 Events in this category must meet one or more of the following criteria:

 - Pertain to wellness (particular or holistic) opportunities.

 - Pertain to safety concerns particularly related to college students.

 - Pertain to other issues and opportunities particular to life on campus.

 **Where program topic, content, or conduct is provocative or potentially divisive to the campus community, the university reserves the right to refuse the program or to require adjustments in the program in the interest of hospitality, critical engagement, and/or consonance with the university’s mission & vision.

-Service-Learning Credit: Due to the emphasis that Belmont places on service-learning programs, students are allowed to earn convocation credit in the community service category in addition to the class credit they receive for their participation in Belmont-sponsored service-learning opportunities.
+Service-Learning Credit: Due to the emphasis that Belmont places on service-learning programs, students are allowed to earn convocation credit in the Community Service & Reflection category in addition to the class credit they receive for their participation in Belmont-sponsored service-learning opportunities.

 Students gain credits by attending approved programs in the various categories.
 Programs can include departmental or faculty lectures, guest speakers, musical events, art exhibits, etc. The student's ID is scanned at the program and then electronically transferred into a database of individual student records that holds each student's credits.
 Community Service & Reflection credit is obtained by completing a form that indicates the nature of the service performed and a contact such as a supervisor that may be called for verification.